 Some hackers use tools that allow them to send emails from addresses that look just like your business address.
 Agents might think that they were contacted by your staff, although it’s not true.
 If you are contacted by a person who claims to be an administrator or user of your account, you should verify this information.
 If in doubt, never provide any sensitive information and do not make changes in someone else’s name.

-We recommend that you educate your employees about these security risks and create security policy so that everybody knows what to do when any of these incidents occur.
-This will help you in other cases as well, not just within CloudTalk.
+We recommend that you educate your employees about these security risks and create security policies so that everybody knows what to do when any of these incidents occur.
+This will help you in other cases as well, not only within CloudTalk.

 Block international calls to unsafe countries

 Many telecom attacks consist of the attacker getting control over your account and calling expensive international phone numbers.
 This will help you block international calls to countries which are not relevant for you.